Futures Copy Trading Guide: Start with Replikanto

 🚦 Best Practices Before You Copy

 • Start small.
-Use a couple accounts to get comfortable.
+Use a couple of accounts to get comfortable.

 • Only copy what’s working.
 Copying a bad strategy just makes the problem bigger.